sciris/hiptool/README.md

 1. Install `hiptool` by typing `python setup.py develop` in the root folder.

+2. (Optional) If you want to test, run `python3 -i tests/example.py`.
+This should bring up several plots.

-2. Change to the `client` subfolder and type `fullrun`.
+3. Change to the `client` subfolder and type `fullrun`.

-3. If it worked, go to `localhost:8091` in your browser to use the webapp.
+4. If it worked, go to `localhost:8091` in your browser to use the webapp.
+You can log in with username `demo`, password `demo`.

 ## Slow start guide